evolvingstuff/vdw2/content/posts/how-elderly-do-not-have-to-remember-to-take-vitamin-d.md

 # See also VitaminDWik

-* <a href="/posts/a-proposed-way-to-confirm-that-you-have-taken-your-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1112">A proposed way to confirm that you have taken your vitamin D</a> more on blister pack idea
+* [A proposed way to confirm that you have taken your vitamin D](/posts/a-proposed-way-to-confirm-that-you-have-taken-your-vitamin-d) more on blister pack idea

 * <a href="/posts/span-stylecolorf00just-mark-your-calendar-for-vitamin-d-daysspan" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3166"> **<span style="color:#F00;">Just mark your calendar for vitamin D days</span>** </a> which has the following graphic